xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/changing_your_stores_theme.md

 redirect_from:
   - /look_and_feel/changing_your_stores_theme.html
 ---
-{% note warning %}
-The Standard skin is deprecated starting from X-Cart 5.4.0.x, 3 color schemes (Digital, Fashion and Noblesse) being removed completely.

-For early adopters of the Standard skin in color schemes other than Standard, the color scheme used in the store before v5.4.0.x will be preserved as-is during the upgrade.
-Beware that in case a deprecated color scheme is changed to any new skin in 5.4.x the changes can not be reverted.
-{% endnote %}

 You can manange your store's design templates (skins) using the **Layout** section (**Look & Feel** > **Layout**) of the store Admin area.
 ![layout-section.png]({{site.baseurl}}/attachments/ref_GLqVdpgd/layout-section.png)